 - Data analysis, synthesis, and interpretation.

-Important Details: This position is located a short distance off-campus at the Bioresearch Complex, 661 Spear Street (just past the UVM Farm).
+These positions are either located in Jeffords Hall or a short distance off-campus at the Bioresearch Complex, 661 Spear Street (just past the UVM Farm).
 It is within walking distance, but a bike or vehicle is helpful to get here.
-For sample collection and processing, blocks of time are needed between the hours of 8am-5pm, M-F to align with the operating hours of the lab.
-This internship is open to all students across the University, but emphasizes topics aligned with CALS programs.
+Blocks of time (4-6 hours) are required at least 1x/week between the hours of 8am-5pm, M-F to align with the operating hours of the lab.
+These opportunities are open to all students across the University, but emphasizes topics aligned with CALS programs.
 Enrollment is by instructor permission.
 Prior to applying, please review UVM Academic Internship polices.
 Applicants should plan on spending forty hours of effort per each credit hour.
-This position is for credit only and is unpaid.
+These positions are for credit only and and are unpaid.

-If interested in real-world, hands-on research in the field of entomology, please email me at cfrank@uvm.edu with “internship” in the subject line.
-Please provide a statement of interest with a list of coursework already taken by September 6th, 2024.
+If interested in real-world, hands-on research in the field of entomology, please email me at cfrank@uvm.edu with “internship” or “research” in the subject line.
+Please provide a statement of interest with a list of coursework already completed by August 31 for Fall Semester and December 31 for Spring Semester.

 Everyone is welcome in my lab!
 I strive to provide a learning and research environment in which we all feel represented, valued and are encouraged to thrive.